Jeremy’s life is changing. It leaves him with a question: Are all of these changes good?

 Mr. Butler looked at Jeremy’s camera.
 “That’s a nice little camera.”

 “It’s only a point-and-shoot but it has a good zoom lens and takes good pictures.
-It can even take them in RAW mode, which means there is no compression and no automatic adjustments so everything the camera sees is in the image.
+It can even take them in RAW mode, which means there is no compression and no automatic adjustments so everything the camera sees is exactly what’s in the image.
 I take the RAW images to school and edit them in Photoshop.”

 “You don’t have Photoshop at home?”
 Mr. Butler asked.